 Career Technical Education (CTE)

 It is the belief of AVHS counselors that they can make a difference with students through relationships, and see themselves as a advocates for students.
 As well as grade level counselors, we have an academy counselor and an ELD counselor to meet the needs of our students.
 Access to counselors is available through the open-door policy and appointments are set up through Mrs. Burks, the counseling secretary.
-Counselors assist students by creating 4 year plans which provide college and career readiness paths, preparing plans for credit recovery, registering student for classes, advocating in IEPs, providing information regarding college entrance exams, administrating the PSAT, and assisting in crisis management.
+Counselors assist students by creating 4 year plans which provide college and career readiness paths, preparing plans for credit recovery, registering students for classes, advocating in IEPs, providing information regarding college entrance exams, administering the PSAT, and assisting in crisis management.

 The Divert team was created in 2005 to aid Campus security and Administrators when rumors of school “unrest” arise.
 Members of this team use increased visibility to prevent any possible altercation or unrest on campus that may disrupt a safe learning environment.
 Members of DIVERT are assigned stations around campus and use mobile phones aid the staff in locations of each other and possible situations.

 FFA makes a positive difference in the lives of students by developing their potential for leadership, personal growth, and career success through agricultural education.
 All students in the agriculture program are also members of FFA and are required to participate in numerous activities.
-Currently, there are 444 members in the Apple Valley Chapter, making it

 Apple Valley High School offers a wide variety of courses for students who express an interest in music.
 Students may choose from both instrumental and choral music, as well as music appreciation.
-Instrumental Music The Instrumental Music program at Apple Valley High School has been a vibrant community of musicians for over thirty years, and
+Instrumental Music The Instrumental Music program at Apple Valley High School has been a vibrant community of musicians for over thirty years.

 The purpose of the Peer Program is to provide one-on-one and group support sessions, conflict mediation, healthy life choice campaigns, crisis intervention, and post-intervention for AVHS students and their peers.
-It is also the purpose of the program to assist students to perform theses tasks and promote personal growth.
+It is also the purpose of the program to assist students to perform these tasks and promote personal growth.
 The Peer Program provides its members with a chance to build leadership skills and to learn and practice active listening skills.
 PEERs was established to assist the student body of AVHS by providing support with situations and emotions so students are able to concentrate and be engaged in their academic learning during the school day.

 School Leadership Team (SLT)

 The School Leadership Team consists of students, parents, teachers, community members, classified personnel, and administrators.
 Its main purpose is to lead the decision-making process regarding academics and school climate.
 Because SLT uses a consensus model where all votes are equal, it is important that all entities involved with the school are represented.
-The group meets

 Special Education Transition Program for Students with Severe Disabilities

 Apple Valley Unified School District provides a life-skills based curriculum for individuals with severe disabilities ranging in age from 18 to 22 years old.
-The goal is to provide a opportunities for students to learn how to live, work, and play in their community as adults.
-This program facilitates the transition from traditional school-age programs
+The goal is to provide opportunities for students to learn how to live, work, and play in their community as adults.
+This program facilitates the transition from traditional school-age programs to adulthood.

-The English Language Development (ELD)
+English Language Development (ELD)

 The AVHS English Language Development (ELD) program provides a variety of supports to parents and students from homes that primarily speak another language other than English.
-A bilingual counselor, teacher, tutors, and classified staffing provide: placement testing, academic/ personal/ career counseling, ELD classes, and para-educator tutoring to support students to transition successfully into core academic courses.
+A bilingual counselor, teacher, tutors, and classified staffing provide: placement testing, academic/ personal/ career counseling, ELD classes, and paraeducator tutoring to support students to transition successfully into core academic courses.
 The B-20 Family Center provides bilingual tutoring at lunch and after school as well as hosts ELAC meetings and educational workshops for parents.